CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 1. Copy the file configure.properties.TEMPLATE to configure.properties.
 Edit the configure.properties file in the $USER_HOME/verdi directory.
 Add the name or IP address of the Linux server, preceded by a comma, at the end of the list of machines defined as remote hosts in the configure.properties file, as shown in [Figure 6‑7](#Figure6-7).
 You then need to restart VERDI in order for it to recognize a newly added remote host name.

 <a id=Figure6-7></a>
 Figure 6‑7.
-Edit configure.properties File to Add a Remote Host
+Edit configure.properties File to Add a Remote Host<br>
 <img src="media/image017.png"/>

 Variables List